+2.3.
 Purpose of the Plan

-This Plan enables Richmond Valley Council to levy section 94 developer contributions on heavy haulage traffic generating development, such as mines and extractive industries.
+This Plan enables Richmond Valley Council to levy section 7.11 developer contributions on heavy haulage traffic generating development, including mines and extractive industries.

 The purpose of the contribution is to recover the cost of consumption of pavement strength associated with increased axle loadings generated from heavy haulage traffic.